Ultra Memory-Efficient On-FPGA Training of Transformers via Tensor-Compressed Optimization: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{here} has been growing interest in on-device training of machine learning models.
-In finance, healthcare, and smart homes, there have been increasing concerns about users' data privacy~\cite{liu2021machine,papernot2018sok}.
-This has driven federated learning~\cite{wei2020federated,li2021survey} on edge devices to train AI models end-to-end or incrementally based on local private data.
+In finance and healthcare \cite{liu2021machine, papernot2018sok}, privacy regulations and user expectations often prohibit raw data from being transmitted to external servers, making local training a practical and necessary solution.
 In robotic and autonomous systems, machine learning has shown great promise in high-dimensional safety verification and control~\cite{bansal2021deepreach,onken2020neural,sun2021learning}, where the neural network needs to be trained again as the system dynamics or safety regions keep updated.
 Meanwhile, pre-trained AI model often suffers from performance degradation in practical deployment due to the uncertain environment and data distribution shift~\cite{lee2020learning}, necessitating on-device model adaptation.
-Due to the limited size, weight, and power budget, resource-constrained devices such as FPGA, microcontrollers, or embedded GPUs are often used for edge AI.
+Due to the limited size, weight, and power budget, resource-constrained devices such as FPGA, micro-controllers, or embedded GPUs are often used for edge AI.
 In recent years, several edge training accelerators have been proposed for convolutional neural networks \cite{tang2022ef, guo2023boost}, multilayer perceptron networks, or recurrent neural networks~\cite{lu2022eta, fox2019training, zhang2022fast}.
-Most existing work focuses on on-device fine-tuning or transfer learning (rather than more challenging end-to-end training) due to the limited computing and memory budget.
+Most existing work focuses on on-device lightweight adaptation or partial fine-tuning, rather than the more challenging—but potentially more effective—full-model training, due to the limited computing and memory budget.